-4.1.5.12.3 Levels 2–7 analysis based on the ISI model is required.
+4.7.6.1.2 Levels 2–7 analysis based on the ISI model is required.

-4.1.5.12.4 Content-based recognition capability is required.
+4.7.6.1.3 Content-based recognition capability is required.
+Details regarding the types of content supported are needed.

-4.1.5.12.5 Traffic detection at a specific user level is required, including the ability to interface with Active Directory and LDAP servers.
+4.7.6.1.4 Traffic detection at a specific user level is required, including the ability to interface with Active Directory and LDAP servers.